sambo2021/Simple-Java-DBMS/README.md

 # Simple DBMS CRUD Operations Using JavaFX

-The Project Simulate DBMS Operation Using JavaFX and MySQL
+The Project Simulate DBMS Operations Using JavaFX and MySQL
 ##  CRUD Operations

 - Add New Record